Sinking cities

 Sinking cities are urban environments that are in danger of disappearing due to their rapidly changing landscapes.
 The largest contributors to these cities becoming unlivable are the combined effects of climate change (manifested through sea level rise, intensifying storms, and storm surge), land subsidence, and accelerated urbanization.
 Many of the world's largest and most rapidly growing cities are located along rivers and coasts, exposing them to natural disasters.
+Metropolitan areas were built on flat flood plains due to their suitability for agriculture, urban development, and international trade; however, these flood plains are often geologically young (only several thousand years old), and human activities such as groundwater extraction and urban development can trigger rapid subsidence, creating compound risks alongside sea level rise.
 As countries continue to invest people, assets, and infrastructure into these cities, the loss potential in these areas also increases.
 Sinking cities must overcome substantial barriers to properly prepare for today's dynamic environmental climate.

 Background and history

 Development

-The fundamental conditions that gave rise to ancient cities, like Mesopotamia, have long been debated by scholars.
-A number of theories have been presented, and to date, there is insufficient evidence to support a single root cause which led to the formation of cities.
-Agriculture, increased economic productivity, and superior social organization are often cited as key contributing factors that gave rise to these ancient cities, although there likely were other factors at play.
-Today, similar forces continue to be drivers behind the urbanization of the global population.

 The vast majority of sinking cities are located in coastal lowlands.
 These areas are particularly vulnerable to climate related hazards, but since ancient times, have also been preferred areas for human settlement.
 Soil fertility, availability of fresh water from rivers, accessibility due to flat topographical relief, and sea and waterways allowing for trade routes, have long made coastal plains valuable agricultural and economic resources.
 Throughout history, these areas have continued to develop, and today, are some of the most densely populated regions in the world.